AdamBanham/the-scheme-simpn/readme.md

 ```
 Turns out that a sorted collection from `sortedcollections`
 is being used at the lower SimVar level.
 This means that we can always
-quickly grab the value, making the first loop somewhat wasteful.
+quickly grab the smallest/largest time related to tokens.
 So, I ended up writing the following to replace the first loop:
 ```python
 min_enabling_time = None